 Microwaves and fridges are popular amongst many students, are available to rent through the Resident Student Association on move-in day, at noon behind the Student Diversity Center (the ally between N. 15th and N. 16th).
 We have a limited inventory, and fridges go fast!
 Read more about RSA’s fridge rental program.

 You may choose to purchase your own mini-fridge, but be advised these units cannot be stored in our on-campus storage facilities over the summer.

 Campus involvement enhances your classroom learning and you will find a wide range of opportunities for developing leadership skills.
-Our campus activity fair, LogJam, will take place in our backyard, Todd Field, on
+Our campus activity fair, LogJam, will take place in our backyard, Todd Field, on the first

 Puget Sound requires all students to live on-campus for their first two academic years